-A Quick Jump is done by lightly tapping the Up button.
-Your character will do a short hop and can perform 2 different attacks from it.
-Quick Jumps are generally good to avoid pokes or moves with a small hitbox.
-Attacks done from a Quick Jump hit as overheads which can used for mixups when coupled with low attacks.
+A Hop is done by lightly tapping the Up button.
+Your character will do a short hop off the ground and can perform 2 different attacks from it.
+Hops are generally good to avoid low attacks or moves with a small hitbox.
+Attacks done from a Hop hit as overheads which can be used for mixups when coupled with low attacks.

-An Air Escape, or Breakaway, is a way to escape a combo at the cost of 2 bars of Defensive Meter.
-Air Escapes are armored which prevents you from being hit out of them.
-To perform an Air Escape you must press Down+Block while in a combo.
+A Breakaway, or Air Escape, is a way to escape a combo at the cost of 2 bars of Defensive Meter.
+Breakaways are armored which prevents you from being hit out of them.
+To perform a Breakaway you must press Down+Block while in a combo.